MDP-based Energy-aware Task Scheduling for Battery-less IoT: System Model

 \section{System Model}

-As shown in Fig.~\ref{fig:systemmodel}, this paper considers a battery-less IoT device powered by an ambient energy source.
-The device's EH module includes a transducer, a power management unit (PMU), and a capacitor that stores the harvested energy.
-The latter is consumed by a load consisting of a microprocessor, a sensor, and a wireless transmitter.

-The device operates in a periodic cycle of $T_s$ seconds.
-At the beginning of each cycle, the device tries to initiate a sensing task during which a target/environment parameter is measured.
-This can be postponed, though, until a predefined deadline~$d_s$ in case of insufficient energy resources.
-Once sensing is completed, the measured data is transmitted to the monitoring center.
-Transmission must be fully completed within the ongoing cycle, i.e., before the beginning of the next cycle, when a new sensing task may be executed.
-Consequently, within every cycle interval, the device performs exactly one sensing operation followed by one data transmission.
-For analytical purposes, each cycle is further divided into~$M$ equal subintervals of length $\Delta t = T_s/M$ (cf. Fig.~\ref{fig:systemmodel}).
+The device harvests ambient energy through an EH transducer, conditions it via a power management unit (PMU), and temporarily stores it in a capacitor that powers the sensing, computing, and transmission modules.
+The device operates in periodic reporting cycles of $T_s$ seconds in which each cycle consists of a task chain \emph{sensing} $\rightarrow$ \emph{computing} $\rightarrow$ \emph{transmitting}.
+Such a task chain is representative of modern low-power IoT operation, where sensed data may first undergo lightweight processing, feature extraction, compression, or event detection before being transmitted.
+More specifically, at the beginning of each cycle, the device tries to initiate a sensing task during which a target/environment parameter is measured.
+If the available energy is insufficient, sensing may be postponed until a predefined deadline~$d_s$.
+This bounded sensing-start window captures practical scheduling and wake-up delays while ensuring data freshness and timely operation \cite{KIM2025107542, age-based10.1145/3209582.3209602}.
+Once sensing is completed, the device must first perform local processing on the sensed data and then report the result to a monitoring center.
+The resulting data must be fully transmitted within the ongoing cycle.
+Each cycle is further divided into~$M$ equal sub-intervals/time units of length $\Delta t = T_s/M$ (cf.~\ref{fig:system_model_tikz}).
 This subdivision enables a finer-grained characterization of the system's behavior and facilitates the evaluation of its performance within each cycle.
-Following this, the durations of the sensing and transmission operations are $n_s$ and $n_{t}$ basic scheduling units, respectively.
+Following this, the durations of the sensing, computing, and transmission operations are introduced as $n_s$, $n_c$, and $n_{t}$ units, respectively.

-Although the sensing period determines when new measurements are expected, practical systems rarely guarantee that the task starts exactly at the nominal instant due to scheduling delays, sensor wake-up latencies, or communication contention.
-For this reason, we introduce a deadline that defines the latest permissible start time of the sensing task within each period, thereby ensuring that the acquired data remains valid and fresh.
-Note that bounding the start-time window is essential for maintaining freshness and timely performance in wireless IoT systems \cite{KIM2025107542, age-based10.1145/3209582.3209602}.
-Following this, within each cycle, the sensing task may commence at any time up to a specified deadline of $d_s$ units.